JohnSmith474Mods/Config-Overhauled/README.md

-# Config Overhauled
+# Quickstart Guide 1.21 - 1.21.1

-Welcome to Config Overhauled, a free to use multi-loader configuration library for Minecraft mod development!
-It provides a structured API for property definition, automated graphical interface generation, and network state synchronization for Fabric, Forge, or NeoForge environments.
+Welcome to the Config Overhauled Quickstart Guide!

-The framework replaces manual interface construction and data synchronization with a declarative builder pattern.
-Properties are constrained by operational scopes (CLIENT, GLOBAL, LEVEL) that dictate data serialization targets and client-server synchronization authority.
-Built-in utilities handle dynamic GUI rendering and localization key export to eliminate structural boilerplate.
+If you are new to the framework, we highly recommend reviewing the full documentation on our project [Wiki](https://github.com/JohnSmith474Mods/Config-Overhauled/wiki) first.
+It provides comprehensive explanations, advanced use cases, and everything you need to master the library's capabilities.

-## Quickstart Guide 1.21 - 1.21.1
+If you are a seasoned user returning for a quick refresher or you just want to dive straight into the code, you're in the right place!
+Peruse the sections below to get your configuration setup up and running in a breeze.

 ### Installation

 Add the Modrinth Maven repository and the library dependency to build.gradle.
-Replace [VERSION] with the target release version.
+Replace [MOD_VERSION], [GAME_VERSION], and [PLATFORM] with the target release version.

 ```groovy
 repositories {